 Video content is another powerful way to build relationships with potential customers.
 Since new visitors often aren't immediately ready to make a purchase, featuring valuable content helps build trust and credibility.
 This encourages visitors to explore further, increasing their likelihood of returning and eventually converting into customers.

 For instance, we provide tons of video content about HubSpot on our HubSpot Hacks YouTube channel (which has videos featured on many pages on our site) as well as recurring webinars to help both leads and clients better understand the platform.
-This also helps demonstrate credibility for our HubSpot consulting services, such as setting up high-converting websites on the HubSpot CMS.
+This also helps demonstrate credibility for our HubSpot services, such as setting up high-converting websites on the HubSpot CMS.

 7. Make sure your backend is managing leads